curioswitch/tasuke/frontend/client/README.md

 VSCode users should open the repository itself as a workspace using `File > Open workspace from file`.
 If you install all recommended extensions, formatters and linters will be set up for easy development.
-You will also find a launch configuration for running the dev server.
+You will also find a launch configuration for running the Frontend Client.

-## Operations

-### Updating GitHub languages

-Copy YAML from [linguist](https://raw.githubusercontent.com/github-linguist/linguist/master/lib/linguist/languages.yml) to a YAML to JSON converter and copy JSON output to [languages.json](./src/pages/settings/languages.json).